 PPS in injectable form is well established in Europe for prevention of thromboembolism and acute blood vessel occlusions in humans.
 A key activity of PPS in this application is its anti-clotting activity.

 PPS delivery for human use in an injectable form is not currently approved in Australia, so the above treatments are not available in Australia.

 Repurposing PPS for new applications

-Currently we focus on repurposing PPS for the treatment of bone marrow edema (BME), respiratory disease (Allergic Rhinitis), and alphaviral arthritis (Ross River Virus and Chikungunya), where a key feature of the activity of PPS is its anti-inflammatory and tissue regenerative properties.
+Currently we focus on repurposing PPS for the treatment of osteoarthritis (OA) and bone marrow lesions (BML), chronic heart failure (CHF) and alphaviral arthritis (Ross River Virus and Chikungunya), where a key feature of the activity of PPS is its anti-inflammatory and tissue regenerative properties.
 There are other disease applications involving inflammation that are of possible interest to Paradigm.

 Repurposing PPS for new indications

 |Biological Process||Chronic Disease||Key Pathological Mechanisms||PPS Therapeutic Action||Reference|

 |*Overexpression of the inflammatory cytokines IL-1 beta and TNF-alpha instigate tissue damaging cellular immune responses within heart tissue and cartilage.|